mrthreeplates/TRS-80_floppy_remapper/README.md

 even for the same model of computer, I cannot tell you which chip (i.e. Uxx) is the correct one.
 To make matters worse, there are errors in the Radio Shack schematics which incorrectly label some of these chips.
 Also, these schematics may not account for board revisions.
-However, I'll list what I know and offer some ways to confirm you have the right IC.  **This is just a long way of saying double check you have the right IC before you start!**
+However, I'll list what I know and suggest a way to confirm you have the right IC.  **Please, double check you have the right IC before you start!**
 1. Depending upon which model of TRS-80 you have (and what options), there isn't much room to install the remapper board (considering adjacent components, vertical clearance, etc).
-In particular, the graphics boards on the Model 4/4P and serial board on the M4P, do come very close to the remapper board.
+In particular, the optional graphics board on a Model 4/4P and serial board on the M4P, do come very close to the remapper board.
 I've tried to carefully design the PCB so that it works in all of the computers that I have.
 However, it is possible that it won't work for you.
-So the first issue you need to be concerned about is the fit and to ensure that nothing will rub, touch or potentially short out.  **Again, a long way of saying, double check the physical fit of the remapper board before you start (especially on the M4P)!**.
+So the first issue you need to be concerned about is the fit and to ensure that nothing will rub, touch or potentially short out.  **Please, double check the fit of the remapper board before you start (especially on the M4P)!**.
 1. If there is any possibility of a short between the remapper board and something close by, use some insulation (like kapton tape), just to be safe.
 Pay close attention to the M4P as it is very tight when assembled.